 The woman proceeded to tell Marian that during the night in the hospital room, Helen suddenly sat up in bed, started crawling around, and pointing, and reaching out into thin air.

 “Aren’t these beautiful?” she kept asking.

 Lucy Clair said that when she inquired about what was beautiful, Helen replied, “These flowers.
 See?– I’m picking them for Marian.
 She will love them.”

 Lucy Clair added that a moment later, Helen handed her the invisible bouquet, and with a radiant smile, lay down on the bed and died.

 * * *

 Dolly Rock was a native of Marshallville.
-She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s house across the street.
+She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s house across the street from Marian’s.
 She’d once worked for Tom’s grandmother, Inez, and for neighbor, Omie Crowe, and Marian knew her well.

 It was Christmas break one year when Dolly’s grandchildren had come for a visit that Marian awoke one night to see an inverted orange half-moon glowing brightly above a ‘horizon line’ on her wall.
 When the vision returned the second night, Marian roused Mac.
 Their spirited conversation was enough to wake Tom from sleep in the middle bedroom.
 Marian also said she heard children screaming.

 On the third night, Marian was sleeping soundly, when Mac was awakened to see a glowing orange reflection on the same wall, and he called out to Tom.